gAndy50/SFML2Wrapper/README.md

 # SFML2Wrapper

 # ABOUT
 This is wrapper of SFML 2.5.2/2.6.0 being developed for the OpenEuphoria Programming Language.
 It allows you to use the SFML library while using OpenEuphoria.
 SFML is a multimedia library similar to SDL.
 You can use it to create games and other multimedia projects.
+This library was built using the 32-Bit Binaries of SFML2.
+You may use the 64-bit DLLs, but they have not been tested.

 This wrapper is updated as the CSFML port is updated.
 SFML Net is not wrapped as OpenEuphoria has network functions built in.